milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

   (route/not-found "Not Found"))
 ```

-save the file, restart the server and test the new route in the browser. open ```localhost:3000/api-getpostbytype?type=game```
+Save the file, restart the server and test the new route in the browser. open ```localhost:3000/api-getpostbytype?type=game```.

-if everything is fine let's go to the client side and the client project and request posts from the server
+If everything is fine let's go to the client side and the client project and request posts from the server.

-let's go to client side.

 ## Loading content with the server side API

-we are going back to ```hello-reagent/src/hello_reagent/core.clj```
+We are going back to ```hello-reagent/src/hello_reagent/core.clj```.

-let's modify the card labels to apps, games, protos and blog and add a type property to them
+Let's modify the card labels to apps, games, protos and blog and add a type property to them.

 ```
 (defonce cardlist (atom [{:col "#AAFFAA" :txt "APPS" :type "app"}